May 01, 2025

 Data to record:

-a) information collected through due diligence checks, including results of risk assessment;
+a) Information collected through due diligence checks, including results of risk assessment.
+Records may include video and audio recordings made to fulfill due diligence requirements.

 Obliged entities may use personal data solely for the prevention of money laundering and terrorist financing.
 Entities must also ensure the security of any stored data.